krawaller/algol5/modules/content/material/games/sapos/rules.md

 <div class="md-example">
 This win condition means that if you have 0 in reserve at the start of your turn then you must {CMND:name=jump}, since you otherwise cannot affort to {CMND:name=spawn}.
 </div>

-Theoretically, if {PLR:who=2} plays super defensively, she will win since {PLR:who=1} will be the first to run out of reserve.
-To prevent this there is a rule that if no captures have been made when {PLR:who=2} reaches a reserve of 1, then {PLR:who=1} wins by {ENDGAME:name=cheese}.